 Compose a program that accepts an integer n from the command line and creates an n-by-n boolean array

-care relatively prime (have no common factors), and
+care relatively prime (have no common factors other than 1), and

 Falseotherwise.
 Then write the array (see a previous exercise in this section of the booksite) using